-Looking for the best things to do in Orange Beach, AL?
+Looking for the best things to do in Orange Beach?
 This fun, informative travel guide is full of relaxing, budget friendly vacation ideas that are perfect for families, couples, and even solo travelers!

 This post contains affiliate links.

 I have to admit that Alabama has not exactly been on my travel radar.